 Now that your head hurts from my dirty math, the factory gasket from the panel to the speaker baffle was also missing.
 The energy from the speaker is getting lost between the panel and the baffle.
 This results in cancellation and loss of bass.

-Our “speaker upgrade” resulted in a loss of bass from the wattage differences and getting a cancellation from the removal of the factory speaker gasket.
-The customer probably paid roughly $150 for speakers and $50 for labour and taxes.
-Let’s just call it $220.00, for less performance than his factory system.
+Our “speaker upgrade” resulted in a loss of bass from the wattage differences and getting a cancellation from removing the factory speaker gasket.
+The customer probably paid roughly $150 for speakers and $50 for labor and taxes.
+Let’s call it $220.00 for less performance than his factory system.

 Did we tell the customer we are going to make the speaker sound worse than the factory speaker?

-Let’s try explaining the steps on replacing the speaker to the customer and how we are going to make the vehicle sound better.
+Let’s try explaining the steps of replacing the speaker to the customer and how we will make the vehicle sound better.